Edmonton-Public-Library/MARCer/Readme.md

 A filter has a higher order of operation than any modification.
 Only records that match the filter are output or operated on whether they have changes or not.

-Conversely if **output_modified_only** is set true, and changes are made but none of the changed files match the language indicator, the changes will not appear in the output file.
+Conversely unmatched records will not appear in the output file even if they had changes.

 Currently the only filter is the 'language' filter.
 You can specify any 3-character language specified by [MARC 21 language code list](https://www.loc.gov/marc/languages/language_code.html)